Momentum Fellows

 Dr Alexandra Devine

 Alex Devine is a leading disability researcher in the Disability and Health Unit at the Melbourne School of Population and Global Health.
-Alex has led innovative disability-inclusive research and development projects in Australia and Internationally.
-Her research focuses on improving people's experience of engaging with complex disability systems and services such as Disability Employment Services (DES) and the National Disability Insurance Scheme (NDIS).
+Alex has led innovative disability-inclusive research and development projects in Australia and internationally.
+Her research aims to improve the experience of engaging with disability systems such as Disability Employment Services (DES) and the National Disability Insurance Scheme (NDIS).
 The Momentum Fellowship will support Alex to progress research focusing on people with psychosocial conditions, First Nations and culturally and linguistically diverse communities and how they engage with these complex systems.

 Dr Emily Karanges

-Emily Karanges is a Research Fellow in Youth Substance Use and Mental Health in the Centre for Youth Mental Health.
+Emily Karanges is a Research Fellow in youth substance use and mental health in the Centre for Youth Mental Health.
 With a background in behavioural neuroscience and pharmacoepidemiology, Emily's research focuses on early intervention and youth-focused treatment development for problematic cannabis use and withdrawal.
 The Momentum Fellowship will enable Emily to develop a program of research on cannabis use disorder and its treatment in young people.
-The fellowship will support Emily in growing her expertise in clinical trial and cannabis use research, generating critical pilot data to support funding applications, strengthening collaborations, and building leadership capacity.
+The fellowship will support Emily's expertise in clinical trial and cannabis use research, generating critical pilot data to support funding applications, strengthening collaborations, and building leadership capacity.

 Dr Sheila Patel